 We empower Sea Change Makers – diverse founders leading profitable and planet positive businesses addressing pollution, coastal resilience and adaptation, as well as greenhouse gas reduction and removal.
 Based in Miami, our local and global community generates scalable solutions for 71% of the planet (our ocean) to regenerate 100% of the planet.

-Before we dive into our impact for this year, we have a BIG ask for our community: TODAY (11/21) is Give Miami Day, the biggest day of the year for supporting nonprofits like us in Miami!
-We’re looking to raise at least $100,000 to support scholarships for 5 or more startups in our next startup studio and incubator cohort next year!
+Before we dive into our impact for this year, we have a BIG ask for our community: As we approach the end of the year, we are asking for your support this giving season!
+We’re looking to raise at least $500,000 to support our impactful work next year!

 If our work at Seaworthy Collective has inspired you, given you practical reasons for hope, or made you truly excited about the future of ocean and climate impact innovation, this is your chance to show your support and continue to enable our work empowering Sea Change Makers - current, aspiring, and underrepresented BlueTech entrepreneurs.
 As a non-profit entrepreneur support organization, there is not yet a sustainable business model for what we do; we depend on grants and donors to continue our critical work.
 If you are looking to maximize the impact of your year-end tax deductible donations, join us in driving exponential impact for our blue planet.